'RECOVERED MEMORIES' EXHIBITION

 IBERDROLA, COMMITTED TO THE DISSEMINATION OF ART AND CULTURE

 Organising this exhibition is further proof of Iberdrola's contribution to fostering knowledge on both sides of the Atlantic about a historic event that is still less well-known than it deserves to be among the general public.
-It was also an opportunity to remind us of the important role played by some of Spain's key figures in the definition of the young American nation.
-In this sense, this exhibition was a continuation of a previous display that our company organised last year at its headquarters in Bilbao titled La memoria recobrada.
+It is also an opportunity to remind us of the important role played by some of Spain's key figures in the definition of the young American nation.
+In this sense, this exhibition is a continuation of a previous display that our company organised in May 2017 at its headquarters in Bilbao titled La memoria recobrada.
 Huellas en la historia de los Estados Unidos.

 Recovered Memories.
-Spain, New Orleans and the Support for the American Revolution reaffirmed our company's commitment to the United States, where we not only carry out significant industrial activity, but strive to promote cultural activities focused on art and history that highlight the close relationship between both countries.
+Spain and Support for the American Revolution reaffirms our company's commitment towards the promotion and dissemination of both art and culture.
+It also emphasises Iberdrola's close links with the United States, where the Iberdrola group has successfully consolidated itself as one of the leading companies in the energy sector and promotes cultural activities focused on art and history that highlight the close relationship between both countries.